KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

   1. Classical
   - Etc.

 The publication resulted in a flurry of other articles for famous genres each claiming bragging rights.
 For example, DJMag.com published a news article entitled "[Trance fans among the happiest music listeners, new study finds](https://djmag.com/news/trance-fans-amongst-happiest-music-listeners-new-study-finds)".
 Of course, that title is not "really" what the study found.
 Trance had the 7th highest frequency of the top 15 most used positive words on Reddit, for whatever reason... one of which may be because of opinion.
-The author's of the Onbuy study undoubtedly knew of the limitations of thier interpretability, which is why they quietly clarified that happiest music fans meant "The music fans that used the most positive language online" according to their protocol (Paragraph 3).
+The authors of the Onbuy study undoubtedly knew of the limitations of their interpretability, which is why they quietly clarified that happiest music fans meant "The music fans that used the most positive language online" according to their protocol (Paragraph 3).

 ## Limitations of Onbuy.com's study